GlobalFishingWatch/pelagos-client/docs/schema.md

 The info json file should contain a json structure with name: value pairs that will be rendered as an information table for the user.

+Special rendering for AIS vessel information will be done if the structure contains any of the fields vesselname, mmsi, imo or callsign.

+In all other cases, fields will be rendered as two columns, names and values.
+If a field named *name* is present, it will be used as a header, and if a field named *link* is present, the title will be made into a link pointing to this value (which must be an URL).
+Fields whose values are URLs will be rendered as links (and the value column left blank).

 # The tileset header
 The tileset header specifies how to load tiles, and what columns to expect.